Tom Murphy hopes his refreshed attitude can lead to more success for the Mariners

 His overall numbers still don’t look pretty — a .157/.219/.371 slash line with four doubles, five homers, eight RBI, seven walks and 32 strikeouts.
 But Servais had a discussion with Murphy about his current situation and what he can do about it.

 “Early in the season, Murph put a ton of pressure upon himself and it was kind of self-induced,” Servais said.
-“He wants to be a big contributor offensively as well what he does behind the plate.
+“He wants to be a big contributor offensively as well as what he does behind the plate.
 He does a great job with our pitching staff.
 He really does.
-He does his homework, he’s very prepared coming into games.
+He does his homework.
+He’s very prepared coming into games.
 But it’s hard, when you get off to a slow start and look up on that scoreboard — the batting average is the devil.
 It really is.
-It can overwhelm you at times.”\
+It can overwhelm you at times.”

 Murphy decided to no longer let it overwhelm him.
 The batting average wouldn’t improve by agonizing over it.

 “I’ve built upon a pretty good couple days here in terms of my attitude and showing up every day with kind of a global picture in mind, not necessarily my batting average,” he said.
-“When I do that, I’m much more enjoyable person That’s what’s important for this team, especially as the catcher so that’s what I’m gonna do going forward here.
+“When I do that, I’m much more an enjoyable person.
+That’s what’s important for this team, especially as the catcher so that’s what I’m gonna do going forward here.
 We’ll see where it goes in terms of hitting, but I’m not worried about that.
 I know that when I show up every day with that type of attitude good things are going to happen.”

 Servais noticed it before games the last few weeks.